mohitmishra786/chessman/_posts/2024-11-02-Can-I-Make-My-Code-Run-Faster?-Implementing-Multithreading-and-Process-Management.md

 ## Introduction

 In modern computing, understanding the distinction between processes and threads, along with their optimal use cases, is crucial for developing efficient and scalable applications.
-This comprehensive guide delves deep into the technical aspects of processes and threads, their implementation details, and practical applications in system programming.
+This article explains the technical aspects of processes and threads, their implementation details, and practical applications in system programming.

 ## Core Concepts: Processes vs Threads